Islands of the outer Hebrides

 - Museum Nan Eilean.
 This is the museum located within Lews Castle: the product of a generous redevelopment in 2011.
 Exhibitions here celebrate local culture and at present, commemorate the loss of the ill-fated HMY Iolaire.

 - Lovers of nature will be richly rewarded here in the Outer Hebrides, where seal colonies – both grey and cute dog-like common varieties – are established, and bird populations flourish.
+Look out for colonies of puffins or even Western Isles Otters who live happily in the sea around the islands .
 Keep an eye out for the bumble bee Bombus Jonellus var.
 Hebridensis, which is found nowhere else in the world.
 You are never far from the scenic woodlands or the misty and undulating peats of Lewis and Harris, and are everywhere reminded of the relationship forged between locals and nature.

 Discover the Outer Hebrides

 There is no better way to discover the Outer Hebrides than on a guided, small-group tour.
 Odyssey Traveller offers a 20-day tour departing Glasgow, hopping islands as we circumnavigate the Scottish coastline from west to east.
 We spend time at Lewis and Harris, visiting key sites and monuments, and meeting local producers of cheese, smoked fish, and tweed.
 The standing stones of Callenish are also included on our Prehistoric Britain small group tour, where we move south through Scotland, England, and Wales to uncover the secrets of the past.
 Dawn at Stonehenge is a particular highlight of this specialty tour.

 Links to external sites to learn more about visiting the Outer Hebrides